RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 - [Credits](#credits)

 ## Getting Up & Running
-We use Docker at openlibrary.
-Follow the instructions on https://github.com/internetarchive/openlibrary/tree/master/docker#welcome-to-the-new-docker-based-open-library-development-environment first to get your local copy of Open Library up and running!.
+We use Docker at Open Library.
+Follow the instructions on https://github.com/internetarchive/openlibrary/tree/master/docker#readme first to get your local copy of Open Library up and running!.

 ## Basic Developer Commands

 ### start

-We Use Docker at openlibrary.
-These are some of the basic commands, refer [here](https://github.com/internetarchive/openlibrary/tree/master/docker#welcome-to-the-new-docker-based-open-library-development-environment) for some more useful commands.
+We use Docker at Open Library.
+These are some of the basic commands, refer [here](https://github.com/internetarchive/openlibrary/tree/master/docker#readme) for some more useful commands.

-Starts all the OL services:
+Starts all the Open Library services:

 ```bash
 $ docker-compose up